 - Finger dexterity (musicians, build something, knitting etc.)

 Robert S. Wilson, a professor of neurological and behavioral sciences at Rush University Medical Center in Chicago, points out the fact that social interaction is also an intricate part of mental heath and happiness.
-People who are socially more active versus people who become isolated, will cognitively age better.
+People who are socially more active versus people who become

 - Take a class in a community college, recreation center etc.